lalbornoz/PuTTie/FySTY/README.md

 ## Rationale
 1. **The “adds bloat”[[2](#r2)][[3](#r3)] “argument”**:
    Unsubstantiated bullshit & a pattern!
 How about if you don't feel like doing something just say so and stop rationalising your unwillingness to do so?
    Furthermore: well-near **150K** SLOC of code?
 Entire OS have been written in less than that!
 What the bloody hell is the point of DBCS support?
 Windows 9x support?
 Get the fuck out!
-The FySTY code accounts for **1% at most** of PuTTY!
+The FySTY code accounts for **less than 2%** of PuTTY!
 Shame on you, Simon Tatham! *You're* the #1 cause of bloat in PuTTY!
    The drop-dead obvious solution: lower maintenance cost as much as possible through (source code) modularity -- needless to say, this is only necessary on account of **far too much** imperative & impure code *very* poor in architecture & expressiveness -- yes that means you Simon Tatham!
 2. **The “pointless frippery”[[3](#r3)] “argument”**:
    This is nothing more than valuing your own opinion over that of everyone else: were it pointless, would anyone at all bother in the very first place?